 When you follow a ketogenic diet, some of the standard metabolic processes are altered, and your blood sugar levels go way down (2,

 Basically, this is claimed to “starve” the cancer cells of fuel.

-There are several other mechanisms that may explain how a ketogenic diet can aid in cancer treatment.
+Several other processes may explain how a ketogenic diet can aid cancer treatment.

-Firstly, eliminating carbs can quickly lower calorie intake, reducing the energy available to the cells in your body.
+Firstly, reducing carbs can quickly lower calorie intake, reducing the energy available to the cells in your body.

-In turn, this may slow down tumor growth and the cancer’s progression.
+In turn, this may slow tumor growth and the cancer’s progression.

-Cancer cells cannot use ketones as fuel.
-Research shows that ketones may reduce tumor size and growth (10).
+Cancer cells can’t use ketones as fuel.
+Research in animals shows that ketones may reduce tumor size and growth (

-Beyond lowering blood sugar, the ketogenic diets may also help treat cancer via other mechanisms.
-These include lowering calories, reducing insulin and increasing ketones.
+Beyond lowering blood sugar, the ketogenic diet may also help treat cancer via other mechanisms.
+These include lowering calories, reducing insulin levels, and increasing ketones.

-Researchers have studied the ketogenic diet as an alternative cancer therapy for more than 50 years.
+Researchers have studied the ketogenic diet as an alternative cancer therapy for decades.